-Projects should: Promote research to understand and to improve disparities in health for historically marginalized populations; Advance scientific understanding of the causes of health disparities; Develop and test multi-level interventions to reduce health disparities; or create and improve scientific methods, metrics, measures, and tools to study the causes of health disparities and develop solutions.
-We are particularly interested in applications that will provide preliminary data for intervention and implementation studies that will reduce disparities.
-Applicants should clearly state how their proposed project is designed to further health equity for underrepresented groups.
-Engagement in research planning and conduct with the community is also an important component of health disparities research.
+Projects should: Promote research to understand and to improve access to healthcare for all populations; advance scientific understanding of the causes of inadequate health access and downstream gaps in health outcomes and wellness; develop and test multi-level interventions to improve access to healthcare, optimal health, and wellness; or create and improve scientific methods, metrics, measures, and tools to study the causes of inadequate health access and develop solutions.
+We are particularly interested in applications that will provide preliminary data for intervention and implementation studies that will reduce gaps in overall wellness across all populations.

+Applicants should clearly state how their proposed project is designed to further health access in the region.
+Engagement in research planning and conduct with the community is also an important component of health access research.
 Applicants should consider the NIMHD framework and/or other theoretical frameworks that center the perspectives of historically marginalized populations.